 - 110 g confectioner's sugar 1 cup, icing sugar, or a little more as needed

-- 15 g unsalted butter 1 tbsp, softened
+- 15 g unsalted butter 1 tablespoon, softened

 - Butter a dish or deep baking sheet/tin that's approx 19 x 14cm (7 ½ x 5 ½ in) and at least 3cm (1 in) deep.
 Line it with parchment, on the bottom and two longer sides, overhanging the sides, pressing gently into the butter to help it stick.